Marcus Fontoura

 Marcus Felipe Montenegro Carvalho da Fontoura, known as Marcus Fontoura, is a Brazilian-born American computer scientist and author known for his contributions to cloud computing and large-scale distributed systems.
-He is a distinguished member of the Association for Computing Machinery (ACM) and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
-He currently serves as a Technical Fellow at Microsoft, where he is the lead architect for Azure Core.
+He is ACM Distinguished Member and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
+In 2026, he joined Anthropic as a Member of Technical Staff, following two stints at Microsoft (2013–2022 and 2025–2026, roughly a decade combined), most recently serving as Technical Fellow and Chief Technology Officer of Azure Core; in between, he spent three years as Chief Technology Officer of the Brazilian fintech company Stone.

 Education

 Fontoura earned his Ph.D. in Computer Science from the Pontifical Catholic University of Rio de Janeiro (PUC-Rio) in 1999 through a joint program with the University of Waterloo, Canada.
 His research focused on object-oriented design and software architecture, culminating in the publication of the book The UML Profile for Framework Architectures (Addison-Wesley, 2001).
 He also holds an M.Sc. in computer science and a degree in computer engineering, both from PUC-Rio.